 It's a kind of 'Open Source 1.1'.
 Developers are springing up who build install stacks for open source products like the Drupal Web CMS or Alfresco's Enterprise CMS; offering packaged versions which automate and greatly simplify the initial deployment, or offer various usability augmentations to these powerful but often occasionally less polished products.

-And now we have a new player in this market, one which has been quietly beavering away on stacks for open source products for some time, compiling a small arsenal of packages which are likely to find favor with those who are attracted by the potential of open source, but put off by the often unfriendly implementation process.
+Open source being repackaged in this fashion is something we have covered before -- SpikeSource are in this line of business.
+Bitnami though, they're taking things up a notch, introducing some welcome competition.And now we have a new player in this market, one which has been quietly beavering away on stacks for open source products for some time, compiling a small arsenal of packages which are likely to find favor with those who are attracted by the potential of open source, but put off by the often unfriendly implementation process.